mosip/documentation/docs/Registration-Client.md

 # Overview
-In the registration process we captures the demographic and biometric details of an individual along with supporting information (proof documents & information about parent/guardian/introducer) and packages the information in a secure way.
-The information packet is sent to the server in online or offline mode for processing.
-We use a thick client to perform all the above operations and call it the "Registration client".
+The registration client is a thick Java-based client where the resident's demographic and biometric details are captured along with the supporting documents in online or offline mode.
+The captured information is packaged in a secure tamper-proof way and send to the server for processing.

-Important considerations are as follows.
-Registration client must provide the following:
+Registration client must provide the following :
-* **Secure** way of capturing an individual's private demographic and biometric data.
+* **Secure** way of capturing an individual's demographic and biometric data.
 The captured data must be cryptographically secure such that the data cannot be tampered with.
+This is called a registration packet.
 * **Interfaces to biometric devices** that comply to industry standards.
 This ensure that any device manufactured as per standards will work with MOSIP.
 * Works in **online and offline** mode.
-In remote areas where internet connectivity is a challenge, the client application must work in offline mode to capture data inorder to perform uninterrupted registrations.
+In remote areas where internet connectivity is a challenge, the registration client must work in offline mode.
 * **Remote software update** capability.
-The client application must have the ability to update itself for patch upgrades (bug fixes/enhancements) in a remote way.
+There must be a way to self-update to latest patches/upgrades (bug fixes/enhancements) in a remote way.
 There could be hundreds of client instances running on laptops/desktops.
-Updates on all of them must be controlled by the client and a central server.
+Updates on all of them must be controlled a central server.
 * **Tamper-proof client software**.
-Since the client application must work in offline mode, there is a possibility of client software itself being tampered with.
-There must be enough checks and balances to detect tampering and reject such packets.
+The registration client must have an ability to validate the structure of the information captured so that it could detect any anomoly due to a possible manual tampering and reject the captured packet.

 # Detailed functionality
 [Registration Functionality](Registration-Functionality.md)